-For the past few months, red tide along the coast of Florida has been a huge item of concern in the news—and for good reason.
-From political impact to tourism impact to health concerns, red tide carries with it a variety of issues.
+Red tide along the coast of Florida has been a huge item of concern in the news—and for good reason.
+From tourism impact to health concerns, red tide carries with it a variety of issues.

 If you're a home or a business owner along the coast, you've no doubt been following the red tide influx this year.
-What does it mean for you and your property?
-What do you need to do to keep your family, property, and pets safe?
+But what does it mean for you and your property and what do you need to do to keep your family, property, and pets safe?

 According to the Florida Fish and Wildlife Conservation Commission, Red tide is a phenomenon that's been recorded as far back as the 1700s.
 Though there are "red tides" found all over the world, the algae responsible for Florida's red tides is concentrated almost exclusively in the Gulf of Mexico.
 That means coastal regions in Florida bear the main brunt of these red tide attacks.